Floating Laminate Floor Installation

 Baseboard and Door Jambs

 Remove the baseboards.
 You may be able to save these if you’re careful.
-Now use the coping saw to cut off the bottoms of door jambs, case openings, etc. This will probably be 1/4” to 3/8” dependent on the combined thickness of the floor planks and underlayment pad.
+Waste not, want not.
+Now use the coping saw or flush-cut saw to cut off the bottoms of door jambs, case openings, etc. This will probably be 1/4” to 3/8” dependent on the combined thickness of the floor planks and underlayment pad.

 Laminate flooring is a type of “floating floor”, meaning that it is all connected to itself but not secured to the subfloor.
 With this in mind, leave 1/4” clearance at each wall.
-On the initial wall where you start, use spacers that you can pull out before installing the baseboards.
+On the initial wall where you start, using spacers that you can pull out before installing the baseboards is handy.
+The reason for floating is to allow for expansion and contraction.

 Getting Started and Running With It!

-In most cases, you can just start with a full-width plank on one wall.
+In some cases, starting with a full-width plank on one wall works.
+But a better approach is to find the center of the room and work back so that you get even borders.
+If your primary visual point in the room is a doorway, which is the visual focal point, of course this is where you want equal borders and then the chips fall where they may.
 How your laminate planks connect depends on the brand you buy but they are all rather simple; most simply snap together.
 Remember to stagger the joints.

-In some circumstances the best solution is to use your utility knife to trim the snapping connections on the adjoining planks so that they can slide together.
+In some circumstances you will find yourself in a tight spot and the best solution is to use your utility knife to trim the snapping connections on the adjoining planks so that they can slide together.
 In this case, use a few drops of wood glue to keep them together.

 Finishing up - Install the Baseboards